· Mark Davis · governance · 3 min read

 D&O coverage decision

-What to Say to Each Board Member
+What Should You Say to Each Board Member?

 Lead investor: “This removes a diligence line item and shortens our timeline.”